rclone/rclone/docs/content/onedrive.md

 The `copy` is the only rclone command affected by this as we copy the file and then afterwards set the modification time to match the source file.

+**Note**: Starting October 2018, users will no longer be able to disable versioning by default.
+This is because Microsoft has brought an [update](https://techcommunity.microsoft.com/t5/Microsoft-OneDrive-Blog/New-Updates-to-OneDrive-and-SharePoint-Team-Site-Versioning/ba-p/204390) to the mechanism.
+To change this new default setting, a PowerShell command is required to be run by a SharePoint admin.
+If you are an admin, you can run these commands in PowerShell to change that setting:

+1. `Install-Module -Name Microsoft.Online.SharePoint.PowerShell` (in case you haven't installed this already)
+1. `Import-Module Microsoft.Online.SharePoint.PowerShell -DisableNameChecking`
+1. `Connect-SPOService -Url https://YOURSITE-admin.sharepoint.com -Credential YOU@YOURSITE.COM` (replacing `YOURSITE`, `YOU`, `YOURSITE.COM` with the actual values; this will prompt for your credentials)
+1. `Set-SPOTenant -EnableMinimumVersionRequirement $False`
+1. `Disconnect-SPOService` (to disconnect from the server)

+*Below are the steps for normal users to disable versioning.
+If you don't see the "No Versioning" option, make sure the above requirements are met.*

 User [Weropol](https://github.com/Weropol) has found a method to disable versioning on OneDrive